 OTHER RELEVANT EXPERIENCES AND SKILLS

-- I received a grant from the National Endowment for the Humanities in 2005 to attend a six week Summer Institute on “ROOTS 2005, “Studies on Slavery”.
-All expenses paid.
+Grant from the National Endowment for the Humanities in 2005 to attend a six week Summer Institute on “ROOTS 2005, “Studies on Slavery”.

 National Council of Teachers of English (NCTE)